scriptype/Makefile-for-the-Front-End/readme.md

   - When releasing the project:

-    - `@import`ed files will be concatenated into a single file.
+    - `@import`ed css files will be concatenated into a single file.

     - CSS will be autoprefixed.